-You need fresh people coming to your site, so you get page views for display ads or to click your affiliate links or buy your products.
+You need fresh people coming to your site, so you get page views for display ads or to use your affiliate links or buy your products.

-First a general comment about Google (and other search engines) and social media don’t exist for you.
+Search engines and social media don’t exist for you.
 They have a business, and they strive to serve their customers the best they can for repeat traffic and income.
 They owe you nothing.
 They don’t care if you live or die.
-And they change when they want.
+And they change what they want when they want.

 But if you want to be ranked high by them, you need to do the things they like.
 They want to serve what they analyze as “the best” content to their users.
 Hopefully, it will be your content.
-We will cover search engines under SEO (next section) but first other social media.
+We will cover search engines under SEO (next section) but first social media.

-In food blogs, Pinterest is where it is at for food bloggers.
+In food blogs, Pinterest is where it is at.
 You can show off your photos; you can get your ingredients displayed with direct links to your site.
 Wonderful, many blogs get over half their traffic from Pinterest (I get about 5%).

 FB wants you to pay to “promote” your post.
 I have done this some.
 The return on investment is only about 2%.
 But I still post there since it is expected.
 Everybody has a Facebook page.
 There are some things you can do to increase Facebook, but Pinterest is still better.

 I don’t do Instagram.
 Maybe it is a generational thing.
 But there are no direct links to the post on your site, and you can’t post pictures directly from the site.
-So if I put a picture of my cheesecake on Instagram, you can click on it to go to my profile then to my site from there and then search for cheesecake.
+So if I put a picture of my cheesecake on Instagram, you can go to my profile then to my site from there and then search for cheesecake.
 Umm, ok.

 Twitter, again maybe a generational thing.
 I use it to follow some news like CNN and local TV news etc. but the food blogs I follow on Twitter just seem lost in the flow and I miss them frequently.
 So if I follow a food blogger on Twitter, I also get the emails.
 So I just don’t post on Twitter.

 Newsletters, emails, and RSS feed.
 This is where many beginners should spend some energy on after Pinterest.
-Because here you are marketing to people who have asked for you content.
+Because here you are marketing to people who have asked for your content.
 Talk about an ideal audience.

 I use old fashion feed burner for my email and RSS feeds.
 I don’t do newsletters, but they are a great help for those who want to expend the energy.
 MailChimp seems to be the standard out there.